Placements are a great opportunity to find out more about jobs that you are considering as well as gain some practical work experience for your CV.

-Nottingham Internship Scheme - A good opportunity for students who are thinking about working with small-medium sized enterprise (SMEs) or who want the opportunity to get a broader perspective on working in a specific sector as these roles tend to give you more opportunity to see the way the business runs.
+Nottingham Internship Scheme - A good opportunity for students who are thinking about working with small-medium sized enterprise (SMEs) or who want to experience working in a specific sector as these roles tend to give you more opportunity to see the way the business runs.
 There are a range of roles advertised throughout the year which are exclusively available to Nottingham students.

-Optional Placement Year - Students can apply for a year-long placement (minimum 9 months) as part of a named degree.
+Optional Placement Year - Students can apply for a year-long placement as part of a named degree.
 This can be a placement in any sector so it does not to be specifically aligned to Natural Sciences.
-Past students have taken placements with EMEC Ecology (Ecologist), KPMG (Audit Assistant), Accenture (Analyst).
+Past students have taken placements with EMEC Ecology (Ecologist), KPMG (Audit Assistant), Reckitt Benckiser (R&D Operations).

 BSc Natural Sciences with Placement Year - KPMG